12 Things I Pack No Matter Where I'm Going

 I checked myself into a hotel room in Norway, because I was having a really rough time.
 I had been saving my last four capsules for an emergency, and how I felt in that hotel room was absolutely an emergency.
 I took the last four capsules I had, and it was enough to bring my mood back to a manageable place.
 While I was in that manageable place, I was able to work on the deeper problems that were contributing to my bad couple of days and get through them instead getting stuck in my own head and emotions.

-I’m not a doctor, but I can’t recommend enough that you do your own research and try this.
+I’m not a doctor, but if you have similar struggles I can’t recommend enough that you do your own research and try this.
 It really works.

 Why do i always pack kava kava root?